junxit/us-congress-bills-114/metadata.md

 - 2015-02-13 — The previous question was ordered pursuant to the rule. (consideration: CR H1048)
 - 2015-02-13 — The resolution provides for consideration of both H.R.
 644 and H.R.
 636 under closed rules.
 - 2015-02-23 — Received in the Senate.
+- 2015-04-16 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-04-20 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 55.